- Dr. Mauricio Gonzalez

-Mrs. Felicia Karsos has been the Chief Executive Officer and President of Meadowlands Hospital Medical Center Inc. since August 2014.
-Mrs. Karsos served as the Chief Nursing Officer of Meadowlands Hospital Medical Center Inc. She has many years of experience in healthcare management, with strong working knowledge of nursing and management, including critical care, pulmonary, maternal child services, medical/surgical, acute in-patient rehabilitation, perioperative services, case management, infection control, performance improvement, and risk management, while growing constantly in customer and patient satisfaction.
+Mrs. Felicia Karsos is the Chief Nursing Officer of Hudson Regional Hospital.
+She has previously served in the positions of Chief Executive Officer and President.
+She has many years of experience in healthcare management, with strong working knowledge of nursing and management, including critical care, pulmonary, maternal child services, medical/surgical, acute in-patient rehabilitation, perioperative services, case management, infection control, performance improvement, and risk management, while growing constantly in customer and patient satisfaction.
 Her background is in nursing.
 Her proficiency is Hospital Operations: Ancillary & Nursing Services.
 Her expertise lies in budget development, project management, risk management, and continuous quality improvement.
 She is equipped with strong leadership skills and is very committed to development through communication.
 She maintains membership with the New Jersey State Nurses’ Association (NJSNA) and Organization of Nurse Executives (ONE).
 She is a Sunday school teacher for the 4th grade and is involved with the GOYA youth organization based out of The Holy Trinity Greek Orthodox Church.
 Mrs. Karsos is also enthusiastic about being an active part of the community.

 Christopher M. Lazzara is Founder and Chief Executive Officer of MountainStar Capital.
 Mr. Lazzara is an expert in finance, operations, and management.
 He leads the firm’s investment committee, directs investment strategy, and oversees all major initiatives for MountainStar Capital and its affiliated companies.
 Mr. Lazzara’s focus is overseeing the success of the company by modeling and setting the company’s culture, values, and behavior, as well as building and leading the executive team, and allocating capital to the company’s priorities.